Starlink Prices and Plans

 What You Need to Know About Residential Plans

 Speed caps are hard limits.
-If you're on the 100 Mbps plan, your download speed will not exceed 100 Mbps even if the network can deliver more at your location.
+If you're on the 100 Mbps plan, your download speed will not exceed that plan's cap even if the network can deliver more at your location.
 Upload performance varies by location, congestion, weather, and dish placement, and is usually much lower than download speed.

 The 100 Mbps and 200 Mbps plans are only available in select areas.
 If they do not appear when you enter your address on Starlink's website, Residential Max may be the only Residential option shown.
 This can happen when Starlink is managing capacity in your local cell.

-Watch out for congestion surcharges.
-In some high-demand areas, Starlink charges a one-time congestion fee on top of the hardware cost.
-This can range from $100 to several hundred dollars depending on your location.
-You'll see this during checkout before you commit.
+Watch out for extra checkout fees.
+In some high-demand areas, Starlink may show a one-time demand, congestion, or capacity-related fee on top of the hardware cost.
+You should see this during checkout before you commit.
 You can read our full Starlink review here, and if you need help with mounting, see our Starlink installers in Canada directory.

 Roam Plans (Travel, RV, Camping, Boating)

-Starlink Roam is for people who take their internet on the road, to a cottage, or in an RV.
-It works in many countries where Starlink Roam is available, with no fixed service address in the same way Residential has.
-You can use Standby Mode on eligible accounts, but promotional offers, rentals, and country/ocean rules can limit how and where Roam works.
+Starlink Roam is for people who take their internet on the road, to a cottage, in an RV, or to another temporary location.
+It is the plan family to check if you need service away from one fixed home address.
+You can use Standby Mode on eligible accounts, but promotional offers, rentals, country rules, and ocean-use rules can limit how and where Roam works.
 For RV-specific setup advice, see our reliable RV Wi-Fi guide.

 What You Need to Know About Roam Plans